RD500/Vidhik/README.md

 *   **Deployment:** Google Cloud Run (containerized deployment)

 ### RAG Implementation Details
 The core of Vidhik AI's intelligence relies on a direct and effective implementation of Retrieval-Augmented Generation (RAG).
-Instead of complex chunking or vectorization for this use case, we leverage the large context windows of the Gemini models.

 1.  **Contextual Grounding**: For every AI task (demystification, comparison, Q&A), the *entire text content* of the user's document(s) is passed directly to the model as part of the prompt.
 This serves as the "retrieval" source.
 2.  **Genkit's `docs` Retriever**: For the conversational Q&A feature, the `ask` flow wraps the document text in a `Document.fromText()` object.
 This object is passed to the `ai.generate()` call via the `docs` parameter.
 This signals to Genkit and the Gemini model to treat this text as the primary source of truth for "retrieval."